top of page

 ABOUT US

-Rhyl & St Asaph Angling Association forms one of the oldest fishing clubs in North Wales, covering a period of around seventy years.
+Rhyl & St Asaph Angling Association forms one of the oldest fishing clubs in North Wales, covering a period of over seventy years.
 It is a founder member of the Federation of Clwyd Angling Clubs, and a member of the Angling Trust.

 An important consideration when you are looking to join a club is ease of access to the fishing and Rhyl & St Asaph AA members have easy access as many of our river beats are within 4Km of St Asaph.
 Sea trout and salmon will reach many of our beats much sooner than people realise after they enter the river system on a high tide at Rhyl.
 Whilst our waters are not tidal, a tide table is a valuable tool to have.